How to Become an Illinois School Counselor

 Where are you on your quest to become an Illinois School Counselor?

 Explore the information below and learn how you can become a school counselor in Illinois.
 Some of the information below may be subject to change.
-In order to make sure you have the most current information, please feel free to contact your school counseling education program advisor or contact the Illinois Department of Education licensing department at (866) 262-6663 for the Springfield office or (312) 814-2220 for the Chicago office.
+In order to make sure you have the most current information, contact your school counseling education program advisor or the Illinois State Board of Education at (217) 782-4321 (Springfield office) or (312) 814-2220 (Chicago office).

 I’m a High School Graduate…